-Lady Gaga’s 260ft Jump At The Super Bowl Was Faked
+Lady Gaga’s 260-Foot Jump At The Super Bowl Was Pre-Recorded

 The Intel general manager also pointed out that it would have been difficult for Lady Gaga to go down all the way from the rooftop to the floor of the stadium from a logistics point of view.
 The pop star also revealed that her little sister Natali came up with the idea of kicking off the show from the rooftop.

 Gaga’s jump created a lot of chatter on social media after astonished fans took to Twitter to talk about it.
 The stunt clearly fooled fans considering that it was done in such a tasteful manner and she pulled it off perfectly.
-Intel’s officials, however, confirmed to The Washington Post that the clip of Gaga and the roof top was recorded days before she performed live.
-The rest of Lady Gaga’s performance at the super bowl was as exciting as the 260ft jump and everything went well without a glitch while fans got more than they anticipated.
+Intel’s officials, however, confirmed to the Washington Post that the clip of Gaga and the roof top was recorded days before she performed live.
+The rest of Lady Gaga’s performance at the Super Bowl was as exciting as the 260-foot jump, and everything went well without a glitch while fans got more than they anticipated.

 [Featured Image by Stuart C. Wilson/Getty Images]